Lugsail lag windows for estimating time-average covariance matrices: Examples

 We assign a multivariate normal prior, $\beta \sim N_{18}(0, 100 I_{18})$.
 We use the \texttt{MCMCpack} library in \texttt{R} to sample from the posterior distribution which runs a random walk Metropolis-Hastings sampler with a normal proposal distribution and consider estimating the posterior mean.

-We study coverage probabilities and estimated effective sample size of estimators of $\Sigma$ over 1000 replications.
-The true posterior means and $\Sigma$ are not known here.
-Instead, the ``true'' posterior mean is declared by averaging estimates from 100 Markov chains of $10^6$ iterations.
-We estimate the coverage probabilities using $r = 1,2,3$ over 1000 replications of the Markov chain.
-As can be seen from Table~\ref{tab:log_coverage}, $r = 3$ yields systematically higher coverage probabilities.

-Figure~\ref{fig:pro.boxplots} shows a running plot of $\widehat{\text{ESS}}/n$ estimated with lugsail BM estimators with $r = 1,2,3$.
+Figure~\ref{fig:pro.boxplots} shows a running plot of $\widehat{\text{ESS}}/n$ estimated with lugsail BM estimators.
 Although the true value of $\widehat{\text{ESS}}/n$ is not known in this case, the running plot mimics the previous example.
-Specifically, all three estimators seem to be converging to the true quantity, but for $r = 3$, we obtain the safer convergence of converging from below, as opposed to the riskier convergence from above.
+Specifically, all four estimators seem to be converging to the true quantity, but the over lugsail seems to be converging more safely from below as opposed to the riskier convergence from above.
+This feature has a direct impact on the quality of inference.
+The methods converging from above would terminate the Markov chain earlier, yielding a false sense of security about the quality of estimation of the posterior mean.